 Conceptual Design of Buildings

-For more of my writing on idea generation check out the Chapter 2 of Conceptual Design of Buildings, published by the IStructE.
+For more of my writing on design and idea generation check out the Chapter 2 of Conceptual Design of Buildings, published by the IStructE.